zaartix/job_cat/README.md

 ### user_upload.php
 There is three different output modes.
-- Default mode is output only results of processing CSV data.
+- Default mode is output only results of processed CSV data.
 - Verbose mode is output invalid rows.
 - Debug mode is output sql queries, pre and post processed rows, etec.